erigontech/erigon/README.md

 ## Dynamic Chain Configuration
 To use chains other than the defaults above, a set of configuration files can be supplied to run any chain.

-1. Create a directory `~/dynamic-configs` (in the user home directory)
-2. Ensure your chain name starts with the word `dynamic` e.g. `dynamic-mynetwork`
+1. Ensure your chain name starts with the word `dynamic` e.g. `dynamic-mynetwork`
-3. Create 3 files in dynamic configs (examples for Cardona in `zk/examples/dynamic-configs`, copy these into your dynamic-configs folder and edit as required)
+3. Create 3 files for dynamic configs (examples for Cardona in `zk/examples/dynamic-configs`, edit as required)
    - `dynamic-{network}-allocs.json` - the allocs file
    - `dynamic-{network}-chainspec.json` - the chainspec file
    - `dynamic-{network}-conf.json` - an additional configuration file
    - `dynamic-{network}.yaml` - the run config file for erigon.
 You can use any of the example yaml files at the root of the repo as a base and edit as required, but ensure the `chain` field is in the format `dynamic-{network}` and matches the names of the config files above.
+4. Place the erigon config file along with the other files in the directory of your choice, for example `dynamic-mynetwork`.

 **Tip**: if you have allocs in the format from Polygon when originally launching the network you can save this file to the root of the cdk-erigon code base and run `go run cmd/hack/allocs/main.go [your-file-name]` to convert it to the format needed by erigon, this will form the `dynamic-{network}-allocs.json` file.